Agoric/documentation/main/guides/zoe/proposal.md

 ## Escrowed Payments

-Using the same keywords as your `proposal`, you must specify a `PaymentKeywordRecord`.
+Using the same keywords as your `proposal`, you must specify a [PaymentKeywordRecord](/reference/zoe-api/zoe-data-types.md#keywordrecord).
 This is a record with the keywords as keys, and `payments` containing digital assets as values.
 Zoe escrows these `payments` on behalf of this offer until the offer is completed or rejected or the assets are reassigned to another offer.